kuroanji/Heltec_VME290_Hybrid_Driver/README.md

 ## TL;DR

-New **hybrid driver** for HeltecVME290 (ghosting eliminated, OTP LUT automatically adapts to temperature and is optimized for the specific panel).
+New **hybrid driver** for HeltecVME290 (ghosting eliminated, OTP LUT automatically adapts to temperature and optimized for the specific panel).

 ## Installation instructions for InkHUD (Meshtastic)